 Recently I heard an insurance exec speak about innovation opportunities in healthcare.
-Somehow, he made it through his hour-long talk without once mentioning Trump and his healthcare agenda.
+Somehow, he made it through his hour-long talk without once mentioning our President and his healthcare agenda.
 He talked about the pressing problem and need for solutions for chronic disease management in an aging population, but somehow never mentioned that these problems can’t improve if people aren’t insured.
 The soliloquy included a lengthy discussion of the rise in healthcare costs, complete with an alarming graph projecting unsustainable costs in the future.
-There was much finger-pointing in the direction of pharma, healthcare organizations, and providers (all valid), but little in the direction of the insurance industry or the government (not valid).
+There was much finger-pointing in the direction of pharma, healthcare organizations, and providers (all valid), but little in the direction of the insurance industry or the government.
 The re-framing was concerning to me, as it was delivered to a non-healthcare, mostly investment industry, audience.

 He went on to talk about opportunities to tackle these risings costs, what kinds of innovation were needed to improve this dismal state of affairs.
 He lamented that we will never see revolutionary improvement in health like we’ve seen in the past during the vaccine era.
 I could’ve argued that that statement was not accurate for multiple reasons, but I decided to point out just one.

 I raised a hand and said, “Well, I think there would be revolutionary change if we insured everyone.”